rubik/rubik.github.io/content/post/ab-testing-formulas.md

 continous responses, and presented some useful formulas for online A/B test tracking and variance computation.

-Part III will discuss the peeking problem in online A/B tests and a detailed description of sequential tests as a possible solution.
+Part IV will discuss the peeking problem in online A/B tests and a detailed description of sequential tests as a possible solution.